TJ Monterde: 2012–2023: Early success

 In 2012, Monterde uploaded his original composition titled "Ikaw at Ako" on YouTube, and later he signed on Galaxy Records, a subsidiary of PolyEast Records, in which his composition "Ikaw at Ako" released as a debut single.
 In 2014 and 2016, Monterde released his following singles, "Tulad Mo" and "Dating Tayo", which became one of the top music charts on Myx and Billboard Philippines.

 In June 2017, Monterde held his first major concert titled "Ikaw at Ako" at Music Museum in San Juan.
 Later that month, he released his extended play, titled "Kahit Kunwari", including his single, "Mahika".

 In July 2019, he released his single, "Karera", for his inspiration of his girlfriend, KZ Tandingan.
-On 2020, "Karera" was nominated at the 33rd Awit Awards and won for Best Performance by a Male Recording Artist.
+In 2020, "Karera" was nominated at the 33rd Awit Awards and won for Best Performance by a Male Recording Artist.

 In May 2020, he released "Puhon", a song he wrote in Cebuano.
 He said that this was a part of his personal advocacy to introduce Visayan pop to the world.
 Three months later, Monterde and Tandingan married on August 28, and had collaborated two months later with the single, titled "Simula".

 By late July of 2021, he and his wife, KZ Tandingan, released their Cebuano-language songs, titled "Inday" and "Dodong", respectively.
 His song, "Inday", was nominated for Wishclusive Pop Performance of the Year at 7th Wish 107.5 Music Awards in 2022.
 On October, he and South Korean singer, Yelo, collaborated and released their new single, titled "Little Things".